mehtaharsh16/daniel.feldroy.com/posts/2009-09-slides-from-djangocon-2009.md

 title: Slides from DjangoCon 2009
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/09/slides-from-djangocon-2009.html)*.

-James Tauber and I presented a tutorial at <a href="http://djangocon.org">DjangoCon</a>.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/09/slides-from-djangocon-2009.html)*.James Tauber and I presented a tutorial at <a href="http://djangocon.org">DjangoCon</a>.
 The presentation well until a gaff near the end.
 We are changing things a bit and presenting this again at <a href="http://us.pycon.org/2010/">Pycon</a> (if we are accepted).
 My slides are up!<br /><a href="http://www.slideshare.net/pydanny/pinax-tutorial-090909"><br />http://www.slideshare.net/pydanny/pinax-tutorial-090909</a><br /><br />Bonus points to anyone who identifies the mistakes in the slides.

----